 If you are mid scale and plan to seed or transplant by hand, another useful tool might be a row marker.
 With an idea borrowed from Quiet Creek Farm in Kutztown, we mounted a set of three row marking knives on a tool bar.
 This allows us to mark three (or two) parallel furrows down the bed.
 Then even when hand seeding or transplanting, we can still come back and cultivate with the tractor without knocking out plants.

-For more information about The Seed Farm equipment demonstration visit < www.theseedfarm.org >.
+Visit the The Seed Farm for their equipment demonstration visit.
 The Seed Farm links new farmers with training, equipment and land through its Apprenticeship and Farm Incubator Programs eliminating the top three barriers to farm entry, and opening doors for a new generation of farmers.
-The training program is currently accepting applications due October 15, 2012.

 References and Resources:

 - Bowman, G., ed.
 Steel in the Field: A Farmers Guide to Weed Management Tools.
 1997, Sustainable Agriculture Network: Beltsville, Maryland.